Rudolph Research AnalyticalLogo

 Pharmacopeia and Regulatory Requirements for Polarimeters

 Polarimetry is a key analytical technique in pharmaceutical laboratories, used to determine optical rotation, specific rotation, and enantiomeric purity of optically active compounds.
-Because these measurements directly affect product release, the polarimeter requirements for pharmaceutical must comply with Good Manufacturing Practice (GMP), Good Laboratory Practice (GLP), and pharmacopeial standards.
-This paper outlines the regulatory, technical, calibration, and qualification requirements defined by major pharmacopeias and explains how Rudolph Research Analytical’s Autopol V Plus and Autopol VI polarimeters fulfill these expectations.
+Because these measurements directly affect product release, the polarimeter requirements for pharmaceuticals must comply with Good Manufacturing Practice (GMP), Good Laboratory Practice (GLP), and pharmacopeial standards.
+This paper outlines the regulatory, technical, calibration, and qualification requirements defined by major pharmacopoeias and explains how Rudolph Research Analytical’s Autopol V Plus and Autopol VI polarimeters fulfil these expectations.

 Pharmacopeial Requirements: USP <781>, EP 2.2.7, JP 2.49